 CEST — Central European Summer Time

-See what CEST means, where it is used in Europe, how it relates to CET, and compare it with other time zones.
+See where CEST (UTC+2) is used, how it relates to CET, and compare Central European Summer Time with other world time zones.

-Meaning and Countries Using
+Meaning and Countries Using CEST

 CEST stands for Central European Summer Time and runs at UTC+2.
-It is used during daylight saving time in countries including France, Germany, Italy, Spain, Poland, Sweden, Switzerland, Austria, Belgium, Netherlands, and many others across Europe.
+It is used during daylight saving time in countries including Germany, France, Italy, Spain, Poland, Sweden, Switzerland, Austria, Belgium, Netherlands, and many others across Europe.

 DST Relationship With CET

-Convert CEST to Others
+Convert CEST to Other Zones

 How to Convert CEST to Other Time Zones